v-rajagt/IntuneDocs/intune/apps/app-protection-policies.md

 ## Target app protection policies based on device management state
 In many organizations, it’s common to allow end users to use both Intune Mobile Device Management (MDM) managed devices, such as corporate owned devices, and un-managed devices protected with only Intune app protection policies.
 Unmanaged devices are often known as Bring Your Own Devices (BYOD).

 Because Intune app protection policies target a user’s identity, the protection settings for a user can apply to both enrolled (MDM managed) and non-enrolled devices (no MDM).
 Therefore, you can target an Intune app protection policy to either Intune enrolled or unenrolled iOS and Android devices.
 You can have one protection policy for unmanaged devices in which strict data loss prevention (DLP) controls are in place, and a separate protection policy for MDM managed devices, where the DLP controls may be a little more relaxed.
-For more information how this works on personal Android Enteprise devices, see [App protection policies and work profiles](android-deployment-scenarios-app-protection-work-profiles.md).
+For more information how this works on personal Android Enterprise devices, see [App protection policies and work profiles](android-deployment-scenarios-app-protection-work-profiles.md).

 To create these policies, browse to **Client apps** > **App protection policies** in the Intune console, and then select **Create Policy**.
 You can also edit an existing app protection policy.
 To have the app protection policy apply to both managed and un-managed devices, confirm that **Target to all app types** is set to **Yes**, the default value.
 If you want to granularly assign base on management state, set **Target to all app types**  to **No**.